vicinityh2020/vicinity-agent/docs/TD.md

 ]
 ```

-#### Enhancement of Data Schema with Agora annotations
+#### Enhancement of Data Schema with semantic services annotations

 Generally, properties may return any payload.
 The structure of JSON produced by
 property is not limited (except it must be JSON Object).

-Agora component is generally able to work with any payload structure.
+Semantic services component is generally able to work with any payload structure.
-But to enable Agora to properly interpret the produced JSON, the payload must be annotated
+But to enable semantic services to properly interpret the produced JSON, the payload must be annotated
 in TD.
-Agora now works with basic annotations present in semantic model.
-Concretelly : **value** and **timestamp**.
+Semantic services now work with basic annotations present in semantic model.
+Concretely : **value** and **timestamp**.
-This are two possible output features recognized by Agora (of course, semantic model can be easily
+This are two possible output features recognized by semantic services (of course, semantic model can be easily
 extended to support any new).
-To enable Agora to understand the output, the parts of JSON produced
+To enable semantic services to understand the output, the parts of JSON produced
-by entity must be annotated.
+by entity may be annotated with

 Example, property produces payload:
 ```